-The electronic voltage regulator controls generator output by regulating the current into the exciter field.
+The electronic voltage regulator controls the output of the generator by regulating the current into the exciter field.
 The regulator has three screwdriver adjustable potentiometers that may be adjusted for voltage, stability and voltage roll-off (U/F).
-The voltage regulator is adjusted before shipment from the factory.
+The voltage regulator on your unit is adjusted before shipment from the factory.
 Contact an ASD for additional information before attempting to adjust the voltage regulator.